 Facebook and Twitter works great for me.
-From starting of my blogging career I have started using these two Social networking sites.
+From the starting of my blogging career I have started using these two Social networking sites.
 There are plenty of reasons that I have chosen them to build my social presence.
 Some of them are as follows:

-- It helps me to connect with like minded bloggers and peoples worldwide.
+- It helps me to connect with like-minded bloggers and peoples worldwide.

 - It helps me to get targeted traffic for my offers and marketing campaigns.

 - It helps me to make my email list bigger.